 Also if you get lost and it gets dark, a torch is a very useful item to carry with you.

-There are loads of reputable brands making via ferrata equipment such as Black Diamond, Petzl, Mammut, Edelrid, Camp and Salewa.
+There are loads of reputable brands which make via ferrata equipment such as Black Diamond, Petzl, Mammut, Edelrid, Camp, and Salewa.
 The last two were established in the Dolomites!
 You can mix and match brands as much as you want!
 The ones I linked to above are the ones I own myself and highly recommend.